erocarrera/pefile/README.md

 The structures defined in the Windows header files will be accessible as attributes in the PE instance.
 The naming of fields/attributes will try to adhere to the naming scheme in those headers.
 Only shortcuts added for convenience will depart from that convention.

-_pefile_ requires some basic understanding of the layout of a PE filerequires some basic understanding of the layout of a PE file — with it, it's possible to explore nearly every single feature of the PE file format.
+_pefile_ requires some basic understanding of the layout of a PE file — with it, it's possible to explore nearly every single feature of the PE file format.

 ## Features